Ghosts Next Door

-She was fired shortly thereafter.
+She was fired shortly after that.

 "Oh," she blushed and let out a giggle.
 "Thank you, that was so long ago."

-"I was here the night that you danced, "Pua maeʻole."
+"I was here the night you danced, "Pua maeʻole."
 Youʻll excuse me for being so forward, but that night was the first time that I felt the pangs of what true love might be."
-The old Hawaiian man placed his big meaty right hand on his heart and bowed his head.
+The old Hawaiian man placed his big, meaty right hand on his heart and bowed his head.

 My flower, my never-fading flower